 Traditionally the colors of the balconies cover the gamut, from red to navy to bright purple, expressing the homeowners’ individuality.
 However, the green you see in many places of Valletta is known to reflect a “status” color brought to Malta by the British.

 These balconies are so important to Malta that the country launched a balcony restoration project.
 It is part of an ambitious urban regeneration program.
-It provides financial support for people who restore the wooden balconies.
-Some are absolutely intricate and beautiful, at times, even better preserved than the building itself.
-As discussed in Malta’s history, there is still much restoration needed in this country.
-The success to date is evident, but there is a long way to go.
+It provides financial support for people who restore wooden balconies.
+Some are intricate and beautiful, sometimes even better preserved than the building itself.
+As discussed in Malta’s history, much restoration is still needed.
+The success is evident, but there is a long way to go.
 The incentive provided by the government will only make it even more possible.